philyoosays/CRM-Basic/README.md

 The Fundraiser Overview would contain the fundraiser's profile and their performance stats as well as the short list of their most recent notes prioritizing the notes that are marked as follow up (which will be a boolean field in the notes table)

 ### Person View
 The Person view will contain the person's information like primary contact information.
 Giving stats will be a POST MVP feature.
 There will be three buttons.
 The all contacts, all gifts, and all notes.
-Each of these will lead to a view that displays the relevent data.
+Each of these will lead to a view that displays the relevant data.

 (POST MVP)
 Under the buttons will be a short list of the most recent giving history and notes.